auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 * Participation
 * Understanding
 * Affection
-* Idleness
+* Leisure
 * Creation
 * Identity
 * Freedom
+* _Transcendence_

 See pages 32-33 of Max-Neef's work, [Human Scale Development](http://www.wtf.tw/ref/max-neef.pdf).
-Earlier in the work, Max-Neef also discusses the inclusion of _transcendence_, which is the level of self-actualization in [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs).
-However, he was working towards the alleviation of poverty and saw transcendence as a need for future societies.
+Earlier in the work, Max-Neef also discusses the inclusion of _transcendence_, which is the level of self-actualization/transcendence in [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs).
+However, Max-Neef was working towards the alleviation of poverty and saw transcendence as a need for future societies.

 The goal of our community is to maximize [adaptive capacity](https://www.youtube.com/watch?v=o6lSuwJw0pk).
 What makes a social group adaptive is based upon: